FrankFineis/FrankFineis.github.io/blog/_posts/2016-03-13-install_opencv.md

 {% highlight bash %}
-> jupyter notebook
+$ jupyter notebook
 {% endhighlight %}

-Next, see if everything is installed correctly; hopefully you'll be able to run this:
+Next, see if everything is installed correctly; hopefully you'll be able to run this sans errors:

 ![jupyter notebook](https://raw.githubusercontent.com/FrankFineis/FrankFineis.github.io/master/images/opencv_import_ss.png)

-Hopefully, you're not getting any errors.
-Now, you can readily access OpenCV functions with the package prefix `cv2`!
+If successful, you'll be able to readily access OpenCV functions with the package prefix `cv2`!